+Are basement apartments legal where you live?
 Check with your city to see if any zoning laws will affect your plans to create a basement apartment.
-This may cause you to alter aspects of your renovation, but it’s better to know up front so you can plan ahead and avoid making changes later.
+You may need to alter aspects of your renovation, but it’s better to know up front so you can avoid time-consuming changes later in the process.

-Budgeting for your basement apartment conversion is extremely important.
-Having a set budget in mind will allow you to establish how long it will take to start earning a return on your investment, and whether the costs will outweigh the benefits.
+When creating a basement apartment, setting your budget is an important initial step.
+Budgeting for the project will help you establish how long it will take to start earning a return on your investment, and whether the costs will outweigh the benefits.

-If you have a finished basement and are not starting from scratch, your budget will be smaller, but you should consider making upgrades to increase your rental’s value.
+If you already have a finished basement, you can expect to spend much less than if you were starting from scratch, though you should still consider making upgrades to increase your rental’s value.

-Decide if you want to create a traditional or studio apartment.
-While the open floor plan of a studio apartment may save you time on building new walls, a traditional floor plan will allow you to charge a higher price.
+Are you looking to create a traditional apartment or a studio?
+While the open floor plan of a studio apartment may save you time on building new walls, a traditional floor plan will allow you to charge a higher price for the rental.
 Analyze the square footage of your basement and determine if a one or two-bedroom floor plan will work best.

-After you’ve settled on a general layout for your basement apartment, it’s time to create the floor plan that will serve as the foundation of your renovation.
+After you’ve settled on a general layout for your basement apartment, it’s time to create a floor plan that will serve as the foundation of your renovation.

 - Closet and storage space